onepub-dev/dcli/README.md

 # Multi-file scripts

-As with all little projects they have a habit of getting larger than expected.
+As with all little projects, they have a habit of getting larger than expected.
-At some point you are going to want to spread you script over multiple dart libraries.
+At some point you are going to want to spread you script over multiple Dart libraries.

 Well, DShell supports this as well.